lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

     - $Precision@k = {{(TP)@k} \over {(TP + FP)}@k}$
     - $Recall@k = {{(TP)@k} \over {TP + FN}}$
         - Notice Recall@k still has a denominator over the entire dataset, because Recall@k measures the completeness of the retrieved set relative to all existing relevant items
-        - Precision@k just asks "out of everything we recommended, what % is relevant" so it's denominator is at the k-subset level
+        - Precision@k just asks "out of everything you recommended, what % is relevant" so it's denominator is at the k-subset level
     - @k Metrics will score the above metrics up to a certain # of recommended items, $k$
-        - Some of this will utilize position in the ranking, and some won't - the idea being that we penalize systems if all of the desired recommendations are at the bottom of the final output list!
+        - Some of this will utilize position in the ranking, and some won't - the idea being that you penalize systems if all of the desired recommendations are at the bottom of the final output list!
         - The @k calculations will loop over $[1, 2, ... , k]$ and calculate precision and recall, thus including some sort of ordering penalization in the scores
             - If your results are stored in $[k - 3, k]$ instead of $[1, 2, 3]$, your scores will be worse, thus it includes ***some order***
             - These do not strictly enforce an item is at position $i$ is better than an item at position $i+1$, it simply ensures the items are in some list